 The Firefighter 1 Academy is intended to provide students the necessary skills and knowledge to complete training for California State Fire Marshall Firefighter 1 certification.
 Emphasis is placed on knowledge and skills development in classroom and drill ground settings.
 Students desiring to enter the Academy are required to have completed a medical examination and Candidate Physical Ability Test (CPAT).
 In addition to the enrollment fee, students are required to buy books, materials, uniforms, and protective equipment.
 The cost for these items is approximately \$2000.
 Informational meetings are scheduled at various times prior to registration for an Academy to give prospective students information on the requirements of the program.

-Municipal fire service (Cities and Counties)

-Private Fire Protection Agencies

-Federal Fire Departments
+Career Options Municipal fire service (Cities and Counties) Private Fire Protection Agencies Federal Fire Departments Military Base Fire Departments

-Military Base Fire Departments
+Municipal fire service (Cities and Counties) Private Fire Protection Agencies Federal Fire Departments Military Base Fire Departments